awsdocs/amazon-sagemaker-developer-guide/doc_source/apache-spark-example1.md

     .setK(10).setFeatureDim(784)
   ```

-  The constructor parameters provide information that is used for training a model and deploying it on Amazon SageMaker:
+  The constructor parameters provide information that is used for training a model and deploying it on SageMaker:
   + `trainingInstanceType` and `trainingInstanceCount`—Identify the type and number of ML compute instances to use for model training\.

-  + `endpointInstanceType`—Identifies the ML compute instance type to use when hosting the model in Amazon SageMaker\.
+  + `endpointInstanceType`—Identifies the ML compute instance type to use when hosting the model in SageMaker\.
 By default, one ML compute instance is assumed\.

-  + `endpointInitialInstanceCount`—Identifies the number of ML compute instances initially backing the endpoint hosting the model in Amazon SageMaker\.
+  + `endpointInitialInstanceCount`—Identifies the number of ML compute instances initially backing the endpoint hosting the model in SageMaker\.

-  + `sagemakerRole`—Amazon SageMaker assumes this IAM role to perform tasks on your behalf\.
+  + `sagemakerRole`—SageMaker assumes this IAM role to perform tasks on your behalf\.
 For example, for model training, it reads data from S3 and writes training results \(model artifacts\) to S3\.
 **Note**
-This example implicitly creates an Amazon SageMaker client\.
+This example implicitly creates a SageMaker client\.
 To create this client, you must provide your credentials\.
-The API uses these credentials to authenticate requests to Amazon SageMaker\.
-For example, it uses the credentials to authenticate requests to create a training job and API calls for deploying the model using Amazon SageMaker hosting services\.
+The API uses these credentials to authenticate requests to SageMaker\.
+For example, it uses the credentials to authenticate requests to create a training job and API calls for deploying the model using SageMaker hosting services\.
   + After the `KMeansSageMakerEstimator` object has been created, you set the following parameters, are used in model training:
     + The number of clusters that the k\-means algorithm should create during model training\.
 You specify 10 clusters, one for each digit, 0 through 9\.
     + Identifies that each input image has 784 features \(each handwritten number is a 28 x 28\-pixel image, making 784 features\)\.